-Pastor Denny Patterson from Nolansville Road Baptist Church in Nashville, Tennessee, and I leave for PNG on September 7.
-Upon arrival, we will be meeting with multiple government officials concerning the logistics of the Bible Distribution.
-We are also going to receive a list of all of the schools including their enrollments.
+I leave for PNG on September 7.
+Upon arrival, I will be meeting with multiple government officials concerning the logistics of the Bible Distribution.
+I am also going to receive a list of all of the schools including their enrollments.
 This will give churches, schools, businesses, and individuals the opportunity to personally sponsor a specific school.
 During this trip, I will be speaking at several churches and then at a national conference of fundamental Baptists.
 This will be a great opportunity to organize much of the local help that we will need to accomplish the distribution.
 Please pray for our traveling and speaking.

 While I was praying concerning the different phases of the Bible distribution, God impressed on me the tremendous difference between the phases.
 It really struck me how the matriculation of each phase drops as the young people get farther along in the school system, especially from phase two to phase one.
 Phase two (grade 4 through grade 8) is 910,000 children, Phase one (grade 9 through grade 12) is 270,000 young people.
 We are presently focused on Phase One but we really need to be able to do Phase Two before they drop out of school.
 In reality, all the phases are important but will you please pray for the funds to come in to BIMI as soon as possible?
 Send all donations to BIMI, PO Box 9, Harrison, TN 37341 Account #1319 or with the PayPal button above.
 If your church would like a representative to come and personally share about this project, please contact Alan Brooks or call or text (423) 504-3132.
 We will also have a short DVD of this project available upon request or by Dropbox.
 Please check this site for updates and share bimi on facebook.